GSA/piv-guides/_userconfig/1_firefox.md

 {% include alert-info.html heading="DoD CAC Logins with Firefox" content=" The DoD recommends ActivClient.
 ActivClient isn't free but may be to DoD personnel: <!--Can we find out whether it is free to them or not?
 If free to them, they would need permission to load it on their government computers, correct? --> https://militarycac.com/activclientalternate.htm." %} <!--According to the contributing.md (terms and conditions), Playbooks should be "vendor-neutral," so this info may not be acceptable.
 Who at DoD recommends ActivClient to its personnel?
 NOTE: This "alert-info" formatting produces a blue bannered, Info box on website.
 Suggest "info-alert" because this text digresses from procedures and speaks to a DoD audience vs. GSA's broader audience (Federal Government).-->

-### Install OpenSC
+### Install and Test OpenSC

 Before you configure Firefox, you will need to install and test OpenSC.
-OpenSC will enable your PIV card to work with security applications.
+OpenSC will enable your PIV card to work with security applications (cryptographic, authentication, etc.).

 Go to:  [OpenSC](https://github.com/OpenSC/OpenSC/wiki) and follow the steps in the wiki for your OS (Windows, macOS, or Linux).

 > **Notes:**
   * The latest version is OpenSC-0.17.0-win32_vs12-Light-Release.msi.
   * Even if you are using a 64-bit OS, you will need to download _both the 64- and 32-bit versions_ of OpenSC.
-  * To test the install, you will need to use the command line prompt.
-If you haven't used this language before, ask your system administrator or support help desk for help.
+  * To test the install, you will need to use the OS command prompt.
+If you haven't done this before, check with your system administrator or support help desk for help.

 ### Configure Firefox for PIV Login